quicwg/base-drafts/draft-ietf-quic-transport.md

 The MAX_STREAM_DATA frame (type=0x11) is used in flow control to inform a peer of the maximum amount of data that can be sent on a stream.

+A MAX_STREAM_DATA frame can be sent for streams in the Recv state (see
+{{stream-send-states}}).
+Receiving a MAX_STREAM_DATA frame for a locally-initiated stream that has not yet been created MUST be treated as a connection error of type STREAM_STATE_ERROR.
 An endpoint that receives a MAX_STREAM_DATA frame for a receive-only stream MUST terminate the connection with error STREAM_STATE_ERROR.

-An endpoint that receives a MAX_STREAM_DATA frame for a send-only stream it has not opened MUST terminate the connection with error STREAM_STATE_ERROR.

-Note that an endpoint may legally receive a MAX_STREAM_DATA frame on a bidirectional stream it has not opened.

 The MAX_STREAM_DATA frame is as follows: